mirisuzanne/mia/content/posts/code/misc/components.md

 </article>
 ```

-WebC is great.
+WebC is great for other reasons.
-It will pre-render
-whatever it can,
+It will pre-render whatever it can,
-and only pass along to the browser
+and only require browser JS
-things that need dynamic rendering.
+for things that need dynamic rendering.

 But the farther I go down this path
-of special build-time templating,
+of data-to-html templating,
 the heavier my components feel --
 and the less declarative.
-I end up writing mostly empty markup,
+I end up writing mostly empty elements,
 with all my content
 hidden away inside private custom attributes.